OliverUv/catastrophic/README.md

 factories.
 These factories are called `Cat`s.
 Idiomatic Cats are named `ohno`.

-Any property in this library that is described as permanent is used to construct unique error identifiers for public consumption.
+Any property in this library that is described as permanent or unique is used to construct error identifiers for public consumption.
+They should remain unique and permanent.
 Other properties are only intended for use in debug logs.

 Permanent properties should never be changed once they have been defined.
 They are defined explicitly by developers using this library,